 The M-School curriculum focuses on what we call the 4Cs — Creativity, Collaboration, Critical Thinking, and Communication — to equip our students with the skills to be future proof and real-world ready.
 Course content is always current, courses are co-taught by industry professionals, and we've thrown out the proverbial marketing textbook.

 LMU's close proximity to Playa Vista and the thriving Silicon Beach creative and tech community (with over 300 agencies and brands all within a 10-mile radius of LMU) enables us to stay current and develop doers, thinkers, makers, and future leaders by exposing our students to the best in industry.

-We've custom crafted a five-course curriculum along with supplemental one-and two-credit electives to deliver an intensive and immersive marketing education and experience that cultivates creative and passionate students and prepares them to hit the ground running in nearly any marketing, branding, advertising, or start-up role they pursue.
+We've custom crafted a five-course curriculum along with some supplemental one-credit electives to deliver an intensive and immersive marketing education and experience.
+The cutting-edge M-School curriculum cultivates creative and passionate students and prepares them to hit the ground running in nearly any marketing, branding, advertising, or start-up role they pursue.